Chinese Civil War: Second Sino-Japanese War (1937–1945)

 As clashes between the CCP and KMT intensified, countries such as the United States and the Soviet Union attempted to prevent a disastrous civil war.
 After the New Fourth Army incident, US President Franklin D. Roosevelt sent special envoy Lauchlin Currie to talk with Chiang Kai-shek and KMT party leaders to express their concern regarding the hostility between the two parties, with Currie stating that the only ones to benefit from a civil war would be the Japanese.
 The Soviet Union, allied more closely with the CCP, sent an imperative telegram to Mao in 1941, warning that civil war would also make the situation easier for the Japanese military.
 Due to the international community's efforts, there was a temporary and superficial peace.
 Chiang criticized the CCP in 1943 with the propaganda piece China's Destiny, which questioned the CCP's power after the war, while the CCP strongly opposed Chiang's leadership and referred to his regime as fascist in an attempt to generate a negative public image.
 Both leaders knew that a deadly battle had begun between themselves.

 In general, developments in the Second Sino-Japanese War were to the advantage of the CCP, as its guerrilla war tactics had won them popular support within the Japanese-occupied areas.
-However, the KMT had to defend the country against the main Japanese campaigns, since it was the legal Chinese government, a factor which proved costly to Chiang Kai-shek and his troops.
+In occupied areas, the Communists established military and political bases from which it carried out guerilla warfare.
+The Communists built popular support in these areas, returning land to poor peasants, reducing peasant's rent, and arming the people.
+By Spring 1945, there were 19 Communist-governed areas in China in which 95 million people lived.
+In Fall 1945, the Communist armies had 1.27 million men and were supported by 2.68 million militia members.
+The KMT had to defend the country against the main Japanese campaigns, since it was the legal Chinese government, a factor which proved costly to Chiang Kai-shek and his troops.
 Japan launched its last major offensive against the KMT, Operation Ichi-Go, in 1944, which resulted in the severe weakening of Chiang's forces.
 The CCP also suffered fewer losses through its guerrilla tactics.
-By the end of the war, the Red Army had grown to more than 1.3 million members, with a separate militia of over 2.6 million.
-About one hundred million people lived in CCP-controlled zones.